For a Dreamy Night

 Camden Market

-It might be a bit overpriced since it's very (too) touristy, but there's no way you can miss it: Camden Market is simply THE largest flea market in London (and believe us, the British capital is full of them).
-Located right in the heart of the alternative Camden neighborhood, you'll find a maze of punk shops, gothic tattoo salons, and hippie shops; 1,000 shops in total, where you can find clothes, shoes, second-hand records, books—basically everything you need to leave stylish and cultured for the winter, as long as your wallet is well stocked.
-And if you start to feel a little hungry, just head outside to discover the world cuisine stands lining the Regent's Canal, There are so many options that it seems impossible not to find your happiness.
+It might be a bit overpriced since it’s very (too) touristy, but you simply can’t miss out on Camden Market, which is hands down the largest flea market in London (and believe us, the British capital is full of them).
+Nestled right in the heart of the alternative Camden area, it features a maze of punk shops, goth tattoo parlors, and hippie shops ; a total of 1,000 shops where you can snag clothes, shoes, second-hand records, books, and more, perfect for heading home stylish and cultured for the winter—provided your wallet is ready!
+And if you start to feel a little hungry, just head outside to discover the world cuisine stalls next to the Regent’s Canal, so diverse that it seems impossible not to find your joy.

 Camden Market